 When any change in your business occurs, it is your responsibility to notify the Tax Division promptly.
-You may use the ESSP Portal to report the following changes:
+Form UC-30 includes an area for reporting these changes.
+These changes include:

-- Change in the name of the legal entity Change of designated legal or third party representative; - Change of address, phone number or e-mail address; - Acquisition of another business, partial or total; - Change of ownership or business reorganization (e.g., a change from a sole proprietorship to a partnership); Sale or transfer of the business, partial or total; and/or closing of business.
+- Change in the name of the legal entity; - Change of designated legal or third party representative; - Change of address, phone number or e-mail address; - Acquisition of another business, partial or total; - Change of ownership or business reorganization (e.g., a change from a sole proprietorship to a partnership); - Sale or transfer of the business, partial or total; and/or - Closing of business.